Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Preliminaries

-In~\cite[Thm~1.2]{gm} it is proven that for $\gamma \in (0,2)$ there exists a measurable map $h \mapsto \fd_h$, from the space of distributions on $\mathbb{C}$ with its usual topology to the space of metrics on $\mathbb{C}$ that are continuous w.r.t.\ the Euclidean metric, that is characterized by satisfying the following axioms whenever $h$ is a whole-plane GFF plus a continuous function: \begin{description} \item[Length space] Almost surely, the $\fd_h$-distance between any two points of $\mathbb{C}$ is the infimum of the $\fd_h$-lengths of continuous paths between the two points. \item[Locality] If $U \subseteq \mathbb{C}$ is deterministic and open, then the \emph{internal metric} $\fd_h(\cdot,\cdot;U)$ of~$\fd_h$ on~$U$, defined between two points of $U$ by taking the infimum of the $\fd_h$-lengths of continuous paths between the two points that are contained in $U$, is almost surely determined by $h|_U$. \item[Weyl scaling] Let $\xi = \gamma/d_\gamma$ where $d_\gamma$ is the fractal dimension defined in~\cite{dg}.
-Then for $f:\mathbb{C}\to\R$ continuous and $z,w\in\mathbb{C}$, define
+In~\cite[Thm~1.2]{gm} it is proven that for $\gamma \in (0,2)$ there exists a measurable map $h \mapsto \fd_h$, from the space of distributions on $\mathbb{C}$ with its usual topology to the space of metrics on $\mathbb{C}$ that induce the Euclidean topology, that is characterized by satisfying the following axioms whenever $h$ is a whole-plane GFF plus a continuous function: \begin{description} \item[Length space] Almost surely, the $\fd_h$-distance between any two points of $\mathbb{C}$ is the infimum of the $\fd_h$-lengths of continuous paths between the two points. \item[Locality] If $U \subseteq \mathbb{C}$ is deterministic and open, then the \textbf{internal metric $\fd_h(\cdot,\cdot;U)$ of~$\fd_h$ on~$U$}, defined between two points of $U$ by taking the infimum of the $\fd_h$-lengths of continuous paths between the two points that stay in $U$, is almost surely determined by $h|_U$. \item[Weyl scaling] Let $\xi = \gamma/d_\gamma$ where $d_\gamma$ is the dimension defined in~\cite{dg}.
+For $f\colon\mathbb{C}\to\R$ continuous and $z,w\in\mathbb{C}$, define